thednp/fetch-library-data/llm/vitest.md

     export default defineConfig({
       test: {
-        projects: [
+        workspace: [
-          // you can use a list of glob patterns to define your projects
+          // you can use a list of glob patterns to define your workspaces
           // Vitest expects a list of config files
           // or directories where there is a config file 'packages/*',